 Building Excellence, Livable Wages and a Stronger Economy

-An apprenticeship program that provides outreach, referral, and supportive & wrap-around services and opportunities to 18-24 year-olds in King, Grant, and Snohomish County.
-BFIL Apprentices receive up to 18 months of workforce development training, supportive services,and job placement.
+A Workforce Development program that provides outreach, referral, essential and trade skills and supportive & wrap-around services and opportunities to 16–38-year-olds in King, Grant, and Snohomish County.
+BFIL participants receive up to 18 months of workforce development training, supportive services, and job placement.

-This program focuses on careers in Construction, Maritime Technology, Software / Technology, CDL Training & Certification, Electrician / Plumbing and Aerospace
+This program focuses on careers in Aerospace, Construction, Maritime Technology, Software / Technology, CDL Training & Certification and Electrician / Plumbing

 Civil Rights Navigator Program